Doctor’s Review of Picamilon: How Universal Is It?

 IL: Does the drug raise or lower blood pressure?
 Does it have an effect?

-AV: Inasmuch as it improves circulation in the brain and effects arterial pressure, it’s been observed that it may help lower blood pressure a bit lowering the risk of hypertension.
+AV: Inasmuch as it improves circulation in the brain and affects arterial pressure, it’s been observed that it may help lower blood pressure a bit lowering the risk of hypertension.